|

 choicest fruits grown that can be raised in this part of the state.

-Mr. Hudson has not been with us more than about three years, but
+Mr. Hudson has not been with us more than about three years,

 while he has been with us only a short time he has gained the

 confidence of all.
-He is also a farmer of good standing and is
+He is also a farmer of good standing and

 well qualified to give reliable information to any one wishing it as

 the qualities of our soil, climate and the growing crops.
-You may
+You

 depend on receiving fair treatment in any business transactions that